An A to Z Guide on Video Feedback

 Useful customizations

 With a screen recorder app like Vmaker, you can customize your video feedback.
-You can use the built-in video editor to trim your recordings.
+You can use an AI video editor to edit and enhance your recordings with just one click.
 Plus you can upload external videos or audio clips and join them with the recording.
 This is great when you want to share a video sample or a reference that reinforces your feedback.

 Start recording your feedback